anthumchris/opus-bitrates/README.md

 The [Opus Codec](https://opus-codec.org/) allows us to have the smallest and highest-quality audio files on the web.
 This demo shows the tradeoffs between file sizes and audio quality.

+Not currently supported on Safari because of browser limitations.

 # Developers

 No build needed, just run a web server from the repo's root folder: `$ python3 -m http.server`